dalpras/oauth2-openid-server/README.md

 The following classes will need to be configured and passed to the AuthorizationServer in order to provide OpenID functionality.

 1. IdentityRepository.
 This MUST implement the DalPraS\OpenId\Server\Repositories\IdentityRepositoryInterface and return the identity of the user based on the return value of $accessToken->getUserIdentifier().
-   1. The IdentityRepository MUST return a UserEntity that implements the following interfaces
+    1.1 The IdentityRepository MUST return a UserEntity that implements the following interfaces 1.2 DalPraS\OpenId\Server\Entities\ClaimSetInterface
-      1. DalPraS\OpenId\Server\Entities\ClaimSetInterface
-      1. League\OAuth2\Server\Entities\UserEntityInterface.
+      1.3 League\OAuth2\Server\Entities\UserEntityInterface.
-1. ClaimSet.
+2. ClaimSet.
 ClaimSet is a way to associate claims to a given scope.
-1. ClaimExtractor.
-The ClaimExtractor takes an array of ClaimSets and in addition provides default claims for the OpenID Connect specified scopes of: profile, email, phone and address.
+3. ClaimExtractor.
+The ClaimExtractor takes an array of ClaimSets and in addition provides default claims for the OpenID specified scopes of: profile, email, phone and address.
 1. IdTokenResponse.
 This class must be passed to the AuthorizationServer during construction and is responsible for adding the id_token to the response.
 1. ScopeRepository.
 The getScopeEntityByIdentifier($identifier) method must return a ScopeEntity for the `openid` scope in order to enable support.
 See examples.